tranlily/tranlily.github.io/README.txt

-Landed by HTML5 UP
+Forty by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A dark, slick, modern, responsive, adjective-drenched design built around an extremely dynamic landing page (scroll that mofo!).
-Inspired by Big Picture, another design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actually made it multipurpose (versus copping out and making it a one pager like I did last time ;) Includes multiple pages, a bunch of pre-styled elements, and all its Sass sources.
+This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
+It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
+Hope you dig it!

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)
+(* = not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn